MarvNC/JP-Resources/readme.md

 <details>
 <summary><b>Default Value For No Frequencies</b></summary>

-*   When no frequencies are listed for the expression, the default value given is 0.
+*   When no frequencies are listed for the expression, the default value given is `0`.
-    Some users may prefer setting the default value to a high number, say 99999999.
+    Some users may prefer setting the default value to a high number, say `99999999`.
-    To do this, change the `opt-no-freq-default-value`.
+    To do this, change the `opt-no-freq-default-value` variable.
     For example:

     ```handlebars